rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 # Global Permission Assignment

-Assignment of global permissions to a user depends on their authentication source: external or local.
+Global permissions for local users are assigned differently than users who log in to Rancher using external authentication.

+### Global Permissions for New Local Users

+When you create a new local user, you assign them a global permission as you complete the **Add User** form.

+To see the default permissions for new users, go to the **Global** view and click **Security > Roles.** On the **Global** tab, there is a column named **New User Default.** When adding a new local user, the user receives all  default global permissions that are marked as checked in this column.
+You can [change the default global permissions to meet your needs.](#configuring-default-global-permissions)

+### Global Permissions for Users with External Authentication

-- **External Authentication:** When a user logs into Rancher using an external authentication provider for the first time, they are automatically assigned the `Standard User` global permission.
+When a user logs into Rancher using an external authentication provider for the first time, they are automatically assigned the `Standard User` global permission by default.

-- **Local Authentication:** When you create a new local user, you assign them a global permission as you complete the **Add User** form.
+When a user logs into Rancher using an external authentication provider for the first time, they are automatically assigned the  **New User Default** global permissions.
+By default, Rancher assigns the **Standard User** permission for new users.

+To see the default permissions for new users, go to the **Global** view and click **Security > Roles.** On the **Global** tab, there is a column named **New User Default.** When adding a new local user, the user receives all default global permissions that are marked as checked in this column, and you can [change them to meet your needs.](#configuring-default-global-permissions)

+Permissions can be assigned to an individual user with [these steps.](#configuring-global-permissions-for-existing-individual-users)

+As of Rancher v2.4, you can [assign a role to everyone in the group at the same time](#configuring-global-permissions-for-groups) if the external authentication provider supports groups.

 # Custom Global Permissions